Master of Science in Athletic Training (MSAT) Program

 Athletic Training Program Goals

-• Prepare students to successfully pass the Board of Certification (BOC) examination.
+- Prepare students to pass the Board of Certification (BOC) examination.

-• Develop competent healthcare professionals who integrate evidence-based decision-making into their patient care.
+- Develop competent healthcare professionals who integrate evidence-based decision-making strategies into their clinical practice.

 Athletic Training Program Outcomes & Objectives

-• Students will be able to provide culturally competent, patient-centered care to a variety of patients as a member of a health care team.
+- Students will be able to provide culturally competent, patient-centered care to a variety of patients as members of healthcare teams.

-• Students will be life-long learners who demonstrate ongoing quality improvement of their patient care.
+- Students will be lifelong learners who demonstrate ongoing quality improvement in their patient care.

-• Effectively access, synthesize, and apply evidence to patient care including the assessment of patient-oriented outcomes.
+- Effectively search, appraise, synthesize, and apply evidence to patient care including the assessment of patient-oriented outcomes.